Capital punishment in the United States: Women's history and capital punishment

 In 1632, 24 years after the first recorded male execution in the colonies, Jane Champion became the first woman known to have been lawfully executed.
 She was sentenced to death by hanging after she was convicted of infanticide; around two-thirds of women executed in the 17th and early 18th centuries were convicted of child murder.
-A married woman, it is not known whether Champion's illicit lover, William Gallopin, also convicted of their child's murder, was also executed, although it appears he was so sentenced.
+Champion was a married woman; it is not known whether her illicit lover, William Gallopin, also convicted of their child's murder, was also executed, although it appears he was sentenced to death.
 For the Puritans, infanticide was the worst form of murder.

 Women accounted for just one fifth of all executions between 1632 and 1759, in the colonial United States.
 Women were more likely to be acquitted, and the relatively low number of executions of women may have been impacted by the scarcity of female laborers.
 Slavery was not yet widespread in the 17th century mainland and planters relied mostly on Irish indentured servants.
 To maintain subsistence levels in those days everyone had to do farm work, including women.

 The second half of the 17th century saw the executions of 14 women and 6 men who were accused of witchcraft during the witch hunt hysteria and the Salem Witch Trials.
 While both men and women were executed, 80% of the accusations were towards women, so the list of executions disproportionately affected men by a margin of 6 (actual) to 4 (expected), i.e. 50% more men were executed than expected from the percentage of accused who were men.

 Other notable female executions include Mary Surratt, Margie Velma Barfield and Wanda Jean Allen.
 Mary Surratt was executed by hanging in 1865 after being convicted of co-conspiring to assassinate Abraham Lincoln.
 Margie Velma Barfield was convicted of murder and when she was executed by lethal injection in 1984, she became the first woman to be executed since the ban on capital punishment was lifted in 1976.
 Wanda Jean Allen was convicted of murder in 1989 and had a high-profile execution by lethal injection in January 2001.
 She was the first black woman to be executed in the US since 1954.
-Allen's lawyers did not deny her guilt, but claimed that prosecutors capitalized on her low IQ, race and homosexuality in their representations of her as a murderer at trial.
-The tactic did not work.
+Allen's appellate lawyers did not deny her guilt, but claimed that prosecutors capitalized on her low IQ, race and homosexuality in their representations of her as a murderer at trial.
+This approach did not work.

 The federal government executes women infrequently.
 Ethel Rosenberg, convicted of espionage, was executed in the electric chair on June 19, 1953, and Bonnie Brown Heady, convicted of kidnapping and murder, was executed in the gas chamber later that same year on December 18.
-Since Heady, only one more woman has been executed: Lisa Montgomery, convicted of killing a pregnant woman and cutting out and kidnapping her baby, by lethal injection in Indiana on January 13, 2021.
+Since Heady, only one more woman has been executed by the federal government: Lisa Montgomery, convicted of killing a pregnant woman and cutting out and kidnapping her baby, by lethal injection on January 13, 2021.
 Her execution had been stayed while her lawyers argued that she had mental health issues, but the Supreme Court lifted the stay.